QuarkChain/goquarkchain/docs/incident/2026-05-18-shard40001-sync-unknown-ancestor.md

 `reRunBlockWithState` is the designed recovery mechanism: starting from the last block with a persisted state, it replays transactions forward to rebuild the trie.
-This mechanism depends on three invariants that the bugs above violated:
+This mechanism depends on four invariants that the bugs above violated:

 1. `GetBlock()` must return a safe nil-check-able value — violated by Bug 1.
 2. Block bodies must survive a `setHead` call — violated by Bug 5a.
 3. `HasBlock()` must accurately reflect whether the body actually exists — violated by Bug 4.
+4. The commit marker must only be written while `m.chainmu` is held, so that `setHead` (which also holds `m.chainmu` when removing it) cannot be interleaved with a marker write — violated by Bug 6.

 ---